-The Group continues to ensure a safe working environment to protect our employees at all its locations worldwide.
+Our management team closely monitors the market situation and will take appropriate action to minimize risk from impacting our business.
 I would like to thank all employees again for their support, our directors for their counsel and all shareholders, customers and suppliers for their support throughout the year.